mohammadtarique6698/Post-Project/README.md

 react-router-dom: Declarative routing for React
 react-type-animation: A type animation component for React
 tailwindcss: Utility-first CSS framework for rapid UI development

+DevDependencies
+@eslint/js: ESLint for linting JavaScript
+@types/react: TypeScript definitions for React
+@types/react-dom: TypeScript definitions for React DOM
+@vitejs/plugin-react: React plugin for Vite
+autoprefixer: A PostCSS plugin to parse CSS and add vendor prefixes
+eslint: Linter for identifying and reporting on patterns in JavaScript
+eslint-plugin-react: React-specific linting rules for ESLint
+eslint-plugin-react-hooks: Linting rules for React hooks
+eslint-plugin-react-refresh: ESLint plugin for React Refresh
+globals: List of global variables
+postcss: A tool for transforming CSS with JavaScript
+tailwindcss: Utility-first CSS framework
+vite: Next Generation Frontend Tooling